tomasstolker/diskmap/docs/installation.rst

     $ git clone git@github.com:tomasstolker/diskmap.git

-And running the setup script to install the package and its dependencies:
+And running the setup script to install *diskmap* and its dependencies:

 .. code-block:: console